 The World Pilot Gig Championship is split up into three main categories; Super Vets (50+), Vets (40+), and the Open (16+).
 Each category is sub-divided into Men's & Women's.
-As of now there is no mixed races or crews in the WPGC.
+There are no mixed races or crews in the WPGC.

 St Agnes Race

-The first race of each division is the St Agnes Down.
-The map to the side shows the course breakdown, including the start line breakdown & finish line in St Mary's Harbour.
+The first race of each division is the St Agnes Down, which is also Round One.
+The map to the side shows the course, including the start and finishing lines in St Mary's Harbour.

 The gigs are arranged alphabetically and the start line is setup so that no crew has an unfair advantage in terms of distance raced.
-Your boat must start with in the boundaries of your allotted bay.
-All completing crews/gigs star this race at the same time.
+Your boat must start with in the boundaries of your allotted section.
+All completing crews/gigs start this race at the same time.

 Each boat must be behind the start line when the start signal is announced.
-There will be no warnings if you have done this, you will be disqualified, and notified after the race has been completed
+There will be no warnings if you have not done this: you will be disqualified, and notified after the race has been completed

 Nut Rock Races